nobleator/nest-quest/README.md

 - [Overpass](https://www.overpass-api.de) for proximity calculations

 ## Roadmap
-v0.0.1: static webpage with fictional houses & attractions using basic drop-downs and simple OR logic for all filters.
+v0.0.1
-- [x] Basic HTML page with fake data
+- [x] Static webpage with fictional houses & attractions using basic drop-downs and simple OR logic for all filters

-v0.0.2: OSM API integration to populate real building/location/attraction data.
-Add docker compose with vanilla JS UI, API, sqlite database, and evaluation engine services.
+v0.0.2
 Infrastructure:
 - [x] Docker compose services: web client, web API, web server
 - [x] Language and framework selections for all services